Tiong Ohang

-Tiong Ohang is a village in Mahakam Ulu Regency, East Kalimantan, Indonesia.
+Tiong Ohang is a village (kampung) in Long Apari District, Mahakam Ulu Regency, East Kalimantan, Indonesia.
 The village is located near the Müller Mountains on the banks of the Mahakam River.
-The village is connected via suspension bridge (which supports motorbikes but not larger vehicles) to the village of Tiong Bu'u, which is located on the opposite bank of the river.
+The village is connected via a suspension bridge (which supports motorbikes but not larger vehicles) to the village of Tiong Bu'u, which is located on the opposite bank of the river.
 The village has a high school and government administrative services counter.